Hyland's teething tablets recalled nationwide

 "Belladonna is a natural plant that has been used for centuries," she said.

 Burgert added that while belladonna can be harmful, "my suspicion is that, when using it in teething tablets at homeopathic doses, the likelihood of a significant reaction is likely low," she said.
-"However, I think it is appropriate for the FDA be concerned that these homeopathic tablets and regimens are not regulated."
+"However, I think it is appropriate for the FDA to be concerned that these homeopathic tablets and regimens are not regulated."

 In January, the FDA urged parents not to use Hyland's homeopathic teething products after finding that the products contain varying amounts of belladonna, a toxic substance, commonly known as deadly nightshare, that can be harmful to children.